furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

 }
 ```

-**Note**: The token will be automatically saved to the `authToken` collection variable if you added the test script.
+**Note**: The token will be automatically saved to the `authToken` collection variable if you added the post-response script.

 ### Using Token Authentication